Las Navas

-Las Navas, officially the Municipality of Las Navas (Bungto han Las Navas; Bayan ng Las Navas), is a 4th class municipality in the province of Northern Samar, Philippines.
+Las Navas, officially the Municipality of Las Navas (Bungto han Las Navas; Bayan ng Las Navas), is a municipality in the province of Northern Samar, Philippines.
 According to the 2020 census, it has a population of 36,621 people.

 Etymology

 Before the reversion of the municipality to a mere barrio, a certain Spanish Colonel of the Spanish Armed Forces by the name of De Las Navas explored the northern part of Samar.
 He sailed with his men upstream Catubig River and reached a place called "Binongtu-an".
 The people warmly met him as a high-ranking Official of the Spanish Armed Forces with full respect and high regard to the Government.

 In his visit to the place, he changed the name "Binongtu-an" to Las Navas in his honor and serve as a reminder that a prominent Spanish Army arrived and reached the place.
 The people accepted Las Navas as its official name.